Login | Contact Us

 Residents and Improvements

 The original home was built in 1908 by polygamist Calvin Pendleton.
 He and his family occupied the house for eight years.
-The pioneer house had a combined front room/kitchen and two small bedrooms.
-An outside rope ladder accessed two upstairs bedrooms.
+The original home had a combined front room/kitchen and two small bedrooms.
+The two upstairs bedrooms were accessed by an outdoor rope ladder.
+Calvin Pendleton also constructed the barn and smokehouse.
+The rock walls located on the mesa slopes behind the farmhouse were also constructed by the Pendleton family.

 The second residents of the home were the Jorgen Jorgenson family who resided here from 1916 to 1928.
 Jorgenson sold the homestead to his son-in-law, Dewey Gifford, in 1928.